Parking Q & A

-Fees are set to cover the total costs of parking, smoothed over a reasonable number of years.
+- Fees are set to cover the total costs of parking, smoothed over a reasonable number of years.
 This approach reduces the need to increase fees by large amounts each year (as had to be done several years ago when the underground CCT garage was built).
 Rather, fees are set to cover the costs over a reasonable timeframe, depending on the nature of the various costs involved.
-For example, currently, the operation is saving for an extension to the deck in lot 8, which is estimated to be needed in 2016.
+For example, currently, the operation is paying back money borrowed to build the extension to the deck in lot 8 which was completed in 2016.

 What have the rate increases been historically?

 Years Unreserved Reserved 2012-13 3% 3% 2011-12 3% 3% 2010-11 3% 3% 2009-10 no increase no increase 2008-09 (5%) (5%) 2007-08 (1%) 1% 2006-07 5% 5% 2005-06 25% 30% 2004-05 25% 30% 2003-04 24% 30%

 Why doesn’t the University fundraise to support parking?